IBIData/nos-forms-jquery/README.md

 ###**submit**

  Accepts a function that receives the form data passed to it.
-Passes two arguments: the form data and the form.
+Passes three arguments: the form data, the form, and the original submit event.

 ###**init**